-All-natural crystal deodorants, made from mineral salts, also work to reduce bacteria that leads to underarm odor.
-What you won’t see in natural deodorants are ingredients such as aluminum, parabens, propylene glycol, phthalates, and animal by-products (or products tested on animals).
+All-natural crystal deodorants, made from mineral salts, also work to reduce bacteria that lead to underarm odor.
+What you won’t see in natural deodorants are ingredients such as aluminum, parabens, propylene glycol, phthalates, and animal byproducts (or products tested on animals).

 As mentioned previously, natural deodorants – like regular deodorants – don’t block sweat glands like antiperspirants.
 You’ll still sweat, but many users report that they sweat less with extended use of natural deodorants.